-- 2.1.
-A draft of a new corporate plan covering the period 2019-2022 has been appended to this report.
+- 8. A draft of a new corporate plan covering the period 2019-2022 has been appended to this report.
 This has been developed in the light of the wider city vision work, which has been undertaken under the 'Norwich 2040' banner.
 This started with a significant piece of resident and stakeholder engagement to identify consensus about what the strengths and challenges of Norwich are.
-It then continued with analysis of the findings to shape a vision for Norwich in 2040 which provides a shared set of aspirations for Norwich to be: - A creative city - A liveable city - A fair city - A connected city - A dynamic city - 2.2.
-The full details of the city vision and how it was developed can be found on the city council website. - 2.3.
+It then continued with analysis of the findings to shape a vision for Norwich in 2040 which provides a shared set of aspirations for Norwich to be: - A creative city - A liveable city - A fair city - A connected city - A dynamic city - 9.
+The full details of the city vision and how it was developed can be found on the city council website. - 10.
 This city vision provides a framework within which the city council can articulate its role.
 The city vision is therefore the starting point for this corporate plan.
-This has been combined with information and analysis including: - Analysing information on levels of need in the city such as looking at demographics, economic, environmental and equalities data - Assessing the current environment the council operates in, including the national and local economic climate and policy and legislation for local government. - Understanding how other local authorities are responding to similar challenges - Looking at the potential future factors that may impact on Norwich and the council - Discussions with councillors and officers - Reflecting the Medium Term Financial Strategy and transformation programme which helps plan resource allocation - 2.4.
+This has been combined with information and analysis including: - Analysing information on levels of need in the city such as looking at demographics, economic, environmental and equalities data - Assessing the current environment the council operates in, including the national and local economic climate and policy and legislation for local government. - Understanding how other local authorities are responding to similar challenges - Looking at the potential future factors that may impact on Norwich and the council - Discussions with councillors and officers - Reflecting the Medium Term Financial Strategy and transformation programme which helps plan resource allocation - 11.
 The revised corporate plan retains the same vision and mission statements as in the preceding plan:

-- The corporate vision To make Norwich a fine city for all - The corporate mission To put people and the city first
+The corporate vision - To make Norwich a fine city for all

+The corporate mission - To put people and the city first

-2.5.
-Three new priorities are proposed:
+12. Three new priorities are proposed:

-- People living well - Great neighbourhoods, local environment and housing - Inclusive economy - 2.6.
+- People living well - Great neighbourhoods, local environment and housing - Inclusive economy - 13.
 The priorities are being developed to recognise their interconnected nature and the likelihood that many areas of work will impact on two or three of them, or require trade-offs between them.
 The strategies behind each priority are also being developed to recognise the different roles the council may play: delivery, enabling and influencing, linking back to the collective responsibilities of the city vision.
 This can be represented as follows:

-2.7.
-Employee engagement and clarity around their roles in delivering these new objectives will be important.
+14. Employee engagement and clarity around their roles in delivering these new objectives will be important.
 Consequently the strategies that sit underneath these priorities are being developed in a collaborative way with colleagues from across the council.
 Service plans will be replaced by cross cutting strategies and team plans will be adapted to ensure a golden thread from each employee up to the corporate priorities and encourage a more joined up way of working as envisaged in the Fit for the Future Programme.
-A draft of the corporate plan will go to Cabinet on 16th January and Budget Council in February.
+A draft of the corporate plan is appended to this report in appendix 1.

-3. Performance Framework
+Performance Framework